interledger/rafiki/packages/documentation/docs/concepts/accounting/liquidity.md

 ### Peer Liquidity

 Peer Liquidity defines the line of credit, denominated in the asset of the peering relationship, that Rafiki gives a certain peer.
 It should be defined in the peering agreement and depends on the trust between the transacting peers.
+If peer liquidity is not sufficient, payments will not be processed.
 Once the peer liquidity is used up, peers should settle and then reset their peer liquidity.

 #### Example